Gauravv97/LNotes-Linked-Notes/README.md

 ### External code

 This application wouldn't be possible without the great material produced by the community.
-I would like to give special thanks to the authors of essencial parts I've got on the internet and used in the code:
+I would like to give special thanks to the authors of essential parts I've got on the internet and used in the code:

 * [Android-er / GridView code sample](http://android-er.blogspot.com.br/2012/07/gridview-loading-photos-from-sd-card.html)
 * [davemorrissey's subsampling-scale-image-view is a major part of the gallery](https://github.com/davemorrissey/subsampling-scale-image-view/)